-Graduate Research Assistants will work directly with NYU Distinguished Research Professor and AI Now Director of Research and co-founder Kate Crawford and NYU Distinguished Research Scientist and AI Now Executive Director and co-founder Meredith Whittaker.
+Graduate Research Assistants will work closely with senior members of our team to support AI Now’s cutting-edge research agenda.
 These part-time positions are ideal for graduate students looking to gain exposure to the developing interdisciplinary field surrounding the social and political implications of artificial intelligence and machine learning technologies.

 - Conducting interdisciplinary literature reviews, archival research, and ethnographic interviews

 - Synthesizing research papers and findings for written and oral presentation to senior researchers

 - Note-taking and summarizing of meetings, events, and interviews

 - Proofreading and copyediting draft publications, including reports and academic articles, for grammar, style, and verification of citations and evidence

 - Planning and organizing research workshops and convenings

 We welcome graduate students with any disciplinary or experiential background to apply, including technical and non-technical backgrounds, and especially those with experience in Science and Technology Studies, History, Media Studies, Critical Race and Gender Studies, Disability Studies, Literature, Sociology, Anthropology, and Philosophy.

 - Excellent communication skills and high level of professionalism

 - Ability to work both independently and collaboratively